 Switch compatibility

 I went with the Outemu Lemon silent tactile 3-pin switches (NOT the V2 which are 5-pin), and they work great.
-They have good amount of tactility and are very silent.
-The only noise I have now are the rattling stabilisers which I will get to later.
+They have a good amount of tactility and are very quiet.
+The only noise I have now are the rattling stabilizers which I will get to later.

 Removing the old switches

-Removing the old switches were a massive PITA.
-The cheaply-made pin sockets are inconsistent and some switches are very tightly seated, and possibly also corroded over time making it impossible to pull the switch out from the top with just a switch puller.
+Removing the old switches was a massive PITA.
+The cheaply-made sockets are inconsistent and some switches are very tightly seated; some pins have also corroded over time making it impossible to pull the switch out from the top with just a switch puller.

-I found that the best way to remove all the switches was to unscrew the bottom cover and slowly pry the switches using a small, flat screwdriver – both pushing the center pin out from the back, and prying the top/bottom of the switch from the front.
-This took me over an hour and a lot of elbow grease, and I also damaged at least 10 switches along the way (broken pins, damaged outer casing) – so be prepared to toss the old switches.
+I found that the best way to remove all the switches was to unscrew the bottom cover and push the center stem out from the back while slowly prying the top/bottom of the switch up from the front using a small, flat screwdriver.
+This took me over an hour and a lot of elbow grease, and also damaged a dozen switches along the way (broken pins, damaged outer casing) – so be prepared to toss the old switches (which are crap anyway).

 Installing new switches, reassembly

-Switch installation process was straightforward.
-However, since I had the keyboard apart, it was good to ensure that every switch sat nicely into the board, so I pushed the switches both from the front and the back.
-The same problem with the socket exists during both removal and installation – some are tighter than the others, so pushing them this way ensures the board sits flat with the switches.
+The switch installation process was straightforward.
+Since I had the keyboard apart, it was also good to ensure that every switch sat nicely on the board.
+The same problem with the socket exists during installation – some are tighter than the others, so pushing them while the case is apart ensures the board sits flat with the switches.

 Stabiliser noise

-After having extremely silent switches, the only noise you notice are the rattle from the cheap stabilisers that can’t be replaced.
-There’s only two stabilisers on this keyboard: on the spacebar and right shift key.
+After having extremely silent switches, the only noise you notice are rattling from the cheap stabilisers that can’t be replaced.
+There are only two stabilizers on this keyboard: spacebar and right shift key.

 Conclusion

-I know this is a cheap keyboard, but I didn’t want to toss it into the waste so being able to reuse it for the office would be a great reuse/recycle effort.
+I know this is a cheap keyboard, but I didn’t want to add it to the landfill so being able to reuse it for the office would be a great.
 The new pack of 90 switches costs me less than SGD $30 on Aliexpress, and is cheaper than buying another keyboard.

-After typing (including this blog post) on the keyboard for a while, I must say I like the Outemu Lemon switches much better than the original Blue clicky ones which I felt was too noisy and didn’t feel great – they were wobbly and very inconsistent.
+After typing (including this blog post) on the keyboard for a while, I must say I like the Outemu Lemon switches are much better than the original blue clicky ones which I felt were too noisy, wobbly and inconsistent.